RayKitajima/TicketAgencyContracts/README.md

 # License

-TicketForge is licensed under the MIT license.
+TicketAgencyContracts is licensed under the MIT license.